-Though Bellemont is pretty much a ghost town, it has recently seen a small revival as a “Biker Friendly Town.”
-Ironically, Bellemont was where part of the movie “Easy Rider” was filmed when outlaw bikers played by Peter Fonda and Dennis Hopper stopped in front of the Pine Breeze Motel.
+Though Bellemont is pretty much a ghost town, over the last several years has seen a small revival as a “Biker Friendly Town.”
+Ironically, Bellemont was where part of the movie “Easy Rider” was filmed when outlaw bikers played by Peter Fonda, and Dennis Hopper stopped in front of the Pine Breeze Motel.
 Trying to rent a room, a door is cracked, but when the proprietor spies their motorcycles, the glowing “NO VACANCY” sign begins to blink at the motel.
 The riders end up continuing down Route 66 and sleeping in the woods.

-Bellemont began its life as a stop along the Atlantic & Pacific Railroad in 1882, where natural springs of the area provided water to the thirsty steam engines.
-Named for Belle Smith, the daughter of the superintendent of the railroad, Bellemont soon became lumbering center, complete with its own sawmill.
-In 1887, its first post office was established.
+Bellemont began its life as a stop along the Atlantic & Pacific Railroad in 1882, where natural springs provided water to the thirsty steam engines.
+Named for Belle Smith, the daughter of the railroad superintendent, Bellemont soon became a lumbering center, complete with its sawmill.
+In 1887, a post office was established.

 In 1982, Camp Navajo was taken over by the Arizona National Guard and is still utilized as a training facility.